geometryzen/g20vite/README.md

 # g20vite

-g20 being used in a vite repository
+g20 being used in a vite project.